Data Protection Privacy Statement,

 The Secretary is the controller of the database.
 Other FHP Trustees who may process personal information are:

-The Treasurer and Assistant Treasurer
+· The Treasurer and the Database Manager

 The information is not shared with other parties, with the exception of the Independent Examiner and HMRC in the case of Gift Aid data.
+It is also shared with the member who prints labels for the newsletter and the member who organises the deliverers.

 Names and addresses, in hard copy form, are given to newsletter deliverers so they can hand deliver to the correct address.